The much-anticipated HDMI 2.1 monitor is becoming more commonplace nowadays, and we're here to make sure you get the best display for your needs.

 In short, yes.
 Having one of the best HDMI 2.1 cables is going to be key in making sure the output from your console/PC to your monitor is as good as it can be.

-This is due to the fact that the newer cables that support the HDMI 2.1 standard with its higher refresh rates and therefore are markedly different to the older HDMI 2.0 options, most of which were practically identical.
+This is due to the fact that the newer cables that support the HDMI 2.1 standard with their higher refresh rates and are, therefore, different from the older HDMI 2.0 options, most of which were practically identical.

 Can HDMI 2.1 do 144Hz?